-- 1. Facilities shall be as functional as possible; that is, they shall be organized in a manner responsive to educational programming requirements in an orderly economical way. - Facilities shall be as responsive as possible to long-term maintenance goals.
+- 1. Facilities shall be as functional as possible; that is, they shall be organized in a manner responsive to educational programming requirements in an orderly economical way. - 2 Facilities shall be as responsive as possible to long-term maintenance goals.
 The architect shall endeavor to produce a product with the lowest possible life cycle cost. - 3.
 Facilities shall be as vandal-resistant as is possible within realistic budget constraints. - 4.
 Facilities shall be as aesthetically pleasing as possible, considering neighborhood, shape, materials, colors, etc. - 5.
-Facilities shall be designed to provide adequate student movement (circulation) without unnecessary waste.
+Facilities shall be designed to provide adequate student movement (circulation) without unnecessary waste. - 6.
+Facilities shall be designed to facilitate the inclusion of students with disabilities.